 Brushing after every meal, at lease twice a day, is the best way to prevent tooth decay and keep your smile healthy.
 The plaque that forms on your teeth is easily disrupted by simply brushing away the food particles in and around your teeth, which will prevent the formation of acids that can lead to tooth decay.
-Along with a soft-bristled toothbrush, brushing for at least two minutes with an American Dental Association Accepted fluoride toothpaste will help you keep you mouth free of decay.
+Along with a soft-bristled toothbrush, brushing for at least two minutes with an Centers for Disease Control and Prevention Accepted fluoride toothpaste will help you keep you mouth free of decay.
 The fluoride in the toothpaste acts to harden the outer enamel surface of all teeth, making them more resistant to decay.

 It is highly recommended that you use floss to remove particles that are found in hard-to-reach places, and then brush before you go to sleep at night, since overnight is the longest period of time that your teeth will have to fight off acid attacks.
 Using a fluoride rinse such as Colgate Phos-Flur before bedtime will coat the teeth while you sleep and provide long-lasting protection against tooth decay.